 Staff at the Water Treatment Plan make sure clean water is delivered to households and businesses throughout town.

-Submersible pumps bring water into the Water Treatment Plan where it is treated.
+Submersible pumps bring water into the Water Treatment Plant where it is treated.
 It then travels through hundreds of kilometers of pipe to be delivered to households and businesses throughout High River.

 The Town’s Water Treatment Plant is a multi-barrier system.
 Once water from the wells is introduced to the plant the treatment process starts as water works its way through charcoal filters, UV light, cleaning chemicals and resting stations.
 Once chlorine is added, water flows into the clear well where it is ready to be pumped into the High River distribution system.